muhammad-usama-sardar/risks-of-mlkem/draft-usama-tls-risks-of-mlkem.md

   standalone ML-KEM after a hybrid group was negotiated.
 * **premature secret derivation**: Application traffic secrets are derived before both hybrid components have been validated and accepted under the negotiated group.
-* Exported state, logs, traces, or implementation APIs make a hybrid exchange appear as if only one component was used or accepted.
+* **API/logging ambiguity**: Exported state, logs, traces, or implementation APIs make a hybrid exchange appear as if only one component was used or accepted.

 These cases are not intended to create a new formal proof obligation.